firebase/firebaseopensource.com/frontend/REFACTOR TODO.md

 - Remove // @ts-nocheck where is it set now (currently having issues with vetur not recognizing import paths)
 - ADD Style Lint for .sass files
 - Add Tests again
-- CHECK: Add "Featured" projects functioanlity again if needed
+- Add "Featured" projects functioanlity again (if really needed)

 ## Bugs

 ### this.projectConfig.last_fetched.toDate() breaks

-For some reason `this.projectConfig.last_fetched.toDate()` says toDate() os not a function even though it is always a timestamp...
+For some reason `this.projectConfig.last_fetched.toDate()` says toDate() is not a function even though it is ALWAYS a timestamp...